 The hostile takeover by the federal government and other capitulating states’ militias–a key part of Project 2025 and paralleled by many historical authoritarians–is meeting little pushback from establishment Dems.
 Several motions in court aim to block the actions.
 Unclear whether rule of law remains.

-2.RFK Jr Plans to Remove Preventative Care Taskforce/Guidelines.
+Approximately half of unhoused people have a disability and 8% are military veterans.2.RFK Jr Plans to Remove Preventative Care Taskforce/Guidelines.
 RFK Jr. announced plans to remove the Preventative Medicine Taskforce, which he called “too woke,” sparking “deep concerns” from the American Medical Association and others.

 The Taskforce, which is nonpartisan and has been vetted for any conflicts of interest, offers evidence-based guidance on preventative medicine for a range of conditions, like when patients should have cancer or diabetes screenings, HIV preventatives and cholesterol medication.

-3. They’re messing with the elections, continued.
+Without taskforce guidance, patients will have more inconsistent care, and insurance companies may not pay for preventative screenings or appointments.3.
+They’re messing with the elections, continued.
 The Texas legislature continues its pursuit of illegal redistricting after Trump asked the state to find him five more red seats.
 Texas Dems are returning to the state, and the proceedings will likely continue.

 Meanwhile, Callais v.
 Landry, a Louisiana-based redistricting case that is poised to destroy Section 2 of the Voting Rights Act remains on the SCOTUS shadow docket, with a date set for October.
 In California, Governor Newsom has threatened to make similar redistricting moves in his state in order to secure more blue districts to offset the Texas ones.